Return To

 - You read "The Trib."

-- You drive to the North suburbs by taking "The Outer Drive" even though no such road exists.
+- YOU KNOW YOU'RE FROM CHICAGO, if you drive to the North suburbs by taking "The Outer Drive" even though no such road exists.

 - When giving directions - You say ...